ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 ## Azure Active Directory

+Please open the link in a new tab to watch the tutorial:

 [![IMAGE ALT TEXT](https://raw.githubusercontent.com/ARBUCHELI/BERTELSMANN-SCHOLARSHIP---INTRODUCTION-TO-AZURE-APPLICATIONS-NANODEGREE-PROGRAM/main/Images/38.jpg)](https://www.youtube.com/watch?v=7jZxyvMsVtI&t=59s)

 Azure Active Directory is Microsoft’s solution for single sign-on (SSO) and multi-factor authentication (MFA).
 We'll be using it in combination with the Microsoft Authentication Library (MSAL) to use "Sign in with Microsoft" buttons in an app, although it can be used more broadly for identity management purposes within an organization.
 The "tenant" in Azure AD is usually equivalent to an organization.